Global IoT Product Design Success

 - Investigating the importance of capturing the voice of the customer (VOC) when designing products.

-As stated before, for IoT product companies — both consumer and industry focused —failure rates are high for both native IoT products and retro-fitted IoT products.
-Companies must navigate lack of standards, nascent infrastructure, new market challenges, and uncertainty of customer needs.
+As stated before, for IoT product companies — both consumer and industry-focused —failure rates are high for both native IoT products and retro-fitted IoT products.
+Companies must navigate a lack of standards, nascent infrastructure, new market challenges, and uncertainty of customer needs.

 How can you increase your team’s chances of product success?

-A product development platform that embeds QMS, supply chain collaboration and ALM into a core product lifecycle management (PLM) solution empowers an IoT OEM’s plan with the flexibility to be agile, make changes quickly and implement based on supply chain issues, tech advances, competition and consumer demand.
+A product development platform that embeds QMS, supply chain collaboration, and software development into a core product lifecycle management (PLM) solution empowers an IoT OEM’s plan with the flexibility to be agile, make changes quickly and implement based on supply chain issues, tech advances, competition, and consumer demand.
 By minimizing costly product errors and shipping delays — especially for a sector with frequently changing parts — Arena’s PLM solution helps IoT companies get to market first, stake out a larger market share and maximize profit margins.

-That’s why 250 innovative IoT companies (Roost, Pebble, GoPro) rely on Arena to unlock their imagination, speed innovation, and tame even the most unconventional design ideas into the IoT’s next big thing.
+That’s why 350 innovative IoT companies rely on Arena to unlock their imagination, speed innovation, and tame even the most unconventional design ideas into the IoT’s next big thing.